jere-mie/vgdc-constitution/Executive.md

 ## §6 Removal of Board Members and Executives

 10. The President shall have the sole power to order removal of any Member of the Board except for any executive.
-This order shall be sustained by one other Executive and confirmed by *two-thirds majority* by the board.
+This order shall only be effective when sustained by one other Executive and confirmed by *two-thirds majority* by the board.
 The results of the vote, other than the final outcome shall not be published
 11. Upon confirmation of a removal order, the Board Member shall cease to hold their position and the position shall become vacant.
 12. If the ultimate result of a confirmation vote does not meet the requirements of *two-thirds* the order shall be automatically vacated.
 The order may also be vacated by a *simple-majority*.
 13. Each executive position shall serve at the will of and with the confidence of the Board, and may be removed by a *simple-majority* vote on a basis of Non-confidence.